 Drafts/Backups folder in your iCloud Drive.

-If periodic backups are enabled, for either drafts or action groups, these periodic backups will be created in the background when the selected interval has been exceeded.
-Exactly when those backups will be run depends on how often you launch and use Drafts.
+If periodic backups are enabled, backups will be created in the background when the selected interval is exceeded for either drafts, action groups, or workspaces.
+Exactly when these backups will be run depends on how often you launch and use Drafts.

 Note: If you enable periodic backups, it is generally only needed on one of your devices.
 For example, if you use Drafts most often on your iPhone, you might enable periodic backup on that device - and NOT on your iPad.